Author: Natasha Cantwell

 Zuleyka Zevallos’ in-depth interviews with 50 young second-generation Australian women formed the basis of her study into the social construction of identity.
 Interestingly, she found that the women’s unwavering belief in Australia’s multiculturalism was at odds with their own experiences of racism and social exclusion.
 The title is a quote from one of the interview subjects who felt that to be fully accepted as Australian ‘you have to be Anglo and not look like me’.
 The majority of the women self-identified as being ‘partly-Australian’ and Zevallos’ research delves deep into the theories around how individuals construct their ethnic and cultural identities.
 Reading about these women’s experiences is both powerful and fascinating.

-Start your own journey through the collection VPRS 18478/P1 Doctoral Theses (1990 - 2013) via our online catalogue and click “search within this series” to find your subject of interest.
-Then “order unit” to have your chosen theses sent to our North Melbourne reading room, ready for you to view.
+Start your own journey through the collection VPRS 18478/P1 Doctoral Theses (1990 - 2013) via our online catalogue and use the keyword search to find your subject of interest.
+You can view any theses in our North Melbourne reading room.
+To find out more about the process for ordering records to view, watch this short video.

 If you're interested in reading theses from other universities, we suggest getting in touch with the university library directly.